 Scientific work packages

-Research SAWtrain will focus on three main research areas related to SAW-driven phononics, photonics, and electronics.
-The contribution from the SAWtrain members to each one of these areas is illustrated schematically in Figure 3.
+SAWtrain Research will focus on three main research areas related to SAW-driven phononics, photonics, and electronics.
+The contribution from the SAWtrain members to each one of these areas is illustrated schematically in the following diagrams.

 The research activities within the areas are organized in the following three scientific work packages: